ANDREW FYSH

 Bass

-Originally from Hobart, where he began his singing career over forty years ago as a treble at St David’s Cathedral, Andrew has considerable experience as both chorister and soloist throughout Australia.
-Church music has featured throughout Andrew’s career: in 2004–06, while living in London, he sang with the Choir of the London Oratory, England’s pre-eminent Catholic church choir, and on return to Australia he joined the Choir of St James’ Church, Sydney, with whom he still sings on occasion.
+Originally from Hobart, Tasmania, where he began his singing career over forty years ago as a treble at the city’s Anglican cathedral, Andrew has considerable experience as both consort singer and soloist.
+Church music has featured continuously throughout Andrew’s musical journey: in 2005–06, while living in London, Andrew sang with the Choir of the London Oratory, England’s pre-eminent Catholic church choir, and in recent years has sung with the choirs of St James’ Church, Sydney and St Mary’s Cathedral, Sydney.